replicatedhq/replicated-docs/docs/enterprise/snapshots-creating.md

    * For **Schedule**, select Hourly, Daily, Weekly, or Custom.
    * For **Cron Expression**, enter a cron expression to create a custom automatic backup schedule.
 For information about supported cron expressions, see [Cron Expressions](/reference/cron-expressions) in _Reference_.

+1. (Optional) For **Retention Policy**, edit the amount of time that backup data is saved.
+By default, backup data is saved for 30 days.

+   The retention policy applies to all backups, including both automatically- and manually-created backups.
+Changing the retention policy affects only backups created after the time of the change.
 ## Additional Resources

 [Troubleshooting Backup and Restore](snapshots-troubleshooting-backup-restore)